Batteries and vapes

 - chargers

-Items should be small enough to fit through a chute hole that is 520mm by 510mm.
+Items should be small enough to fit through a chute hole.
+The hole is 520mm by 510mm.

 For more information, visit the North London Waste Authority website.